 Large eye toadfish, Batrachoides gilberti

-Bicolor damselfish, Stegastes partitus, and yellowtail damselfish (juvenile), Microspathodon chrysurus
+Yellowtail damselfish (juvenile), Microspathodon chrysurus

-Ocean surgeonfish, Acanthurus bahianus, and blue tang, Acanthurus coeruleus, with juvenile Spanish hogfishes, Bodianus rufus
+Blue tang, Acanthurus coeruleus, with juvenile Spanish hogfishes, Bodianus rufus

 French grunt, Haemulon flavolineatum

-Ironically, we had originally planned on returning home on Monday, March 16, but flights on March 17 were so much cheaper that it was more cost-efftective to stay one more day.
+Ironically, we had originally planned on returning home on Monday, March 16, but flights on March 17 were so much cheaper that it was more cost-effective to stay one more day.
 Or so we thought, anyway.
 Honduras went into lockdown because of the COVID-19 pandemic on March 16.
-Roatan had no COVID-19 cases on the island (it still had none as of when I worte this, April 18, though of course the pandemic did eventually reach the island), but with limited medical facilities there, it could quickly have become overwhelmed.
+Roatan had no COVID-19 cases on the island (it still had none as of when I wrote this, April 18, though of course the pandemic did eventually reach the island), but with limited medical facilities there, it could quickly have become overwhelmed.
 Roatan closed its airport and ports, allowing no one to land or take off from the island.
 Restaurants, taxi service, buses, ferry boats, and rental cars were shut down.
 A curfew and many other restrictions were imposed.

 The United flight from Roatan to Houston that Monday, which left Roatan four hours late, was the last flight out to any American city, or anywhere else for that matter, for several days.
 Having heard no communication from United, we checked with United by telephone that evening and were eventually told that our flight would come in empty to take American customers back to Houston according to the original schedule.
 However, when we got to the airport Tuesday it was deserted, mostly closed, and mostly locked up, with no United representatives around, or anyone else, for that matter.
 So we went back to the hotel.